Install LayerG with Docker Compose

 - Open your

-in the Docker container, it would look like the following:
+LayerG:volumes:entry to specify your desired volume.
+For example, to create a/datafolder in ourdesktop/LayerGdirectory used above, which would be available atLayerG/datain the Docker container, it would look like the following:

 volumes: